Bogoliubov quasi-particles in superconductors are integer-charged particles inapplicable for braiding quantum information

 via coefficient $B_N^n$.
 Furthermore, since such superposition has no physical origin from $H$, the energy expectation value,

 is naturally insensitive to the relative phase of $B_N^n$ between sectors with different particle numbers $n$, thus a U(1) ``symmetry''.
-Upon picking an arbitrary relative phase $\theta$, the superconducting ground state is therefore regarded as in a phase with spontaneously broken U(1) symmetry.
+Upon picking an arbitrary relative phase $\theta$, the superconducting ground state is therefore conveniently (but strictly speaking incorrectly) regarded as one with spontaneously broken U(1) symmetry.
+Correspondingly, $\Delta_{ll^\prime}\equiv\langle c_l^\dagger c_{l^\prime}^\dagger \rangle$ becomes non-zero and serves as an ``order parameter''.

 Such an effective field description has been quite successful in describing many unique one-body and two-body properties of superconductivity, \textit{when} the property of interest is insensitive to particle conservation.
-Examples include one-body spectral function~\cite{Richard2015ARPESMO, PhysRevB.79.020505, RevModPhys.75.473}, tunneling~\cite{RevModPhys.79.353, yin_observation_2015}, and Andreev reflection~\cite{RevModPhys.77.109}, to name a few.
+Examples include one-body spectral function~\cite{Richard2015ARPESMO, PhysRevB.79.020505, RevModPhys.75.473}, tunneling~\cite{RevModPhys.79.353, leespectroscopic2009}, and Andreev reflection~\cite{RevModPhys.77.109}, to name a few.

 However, properties sensitive to particle conservation are well-known to be highly problematic.
 To give a representative example of this long-standing and rather serious issue, theoretical optical conductivities would generally \textit{fail}~\cite{bardeenGauge1957} to uphold the sum-rule without specially designed fixes~\cite{nambu_quasi-particles_1960, baym_conservation_1961}, even though it should have been \textit{automatically} fulfilled according to the continuity equation for physical transport processes.
 Given that even two-body properties already irreparably suffer from the disrespect of particle conservation, the validity of braiding-associated $N$-body quantum information involving \textit{multiple} one-body zero modes, is thus seriously questionable~\cite{ortizManyBody2014}.